Shipbuilding

 IMO Updates IGC and IGF Codes to Permit High-Manganese Steel for Cryogenic Service

-IMO amendments permitting high-manganese austenitic steel for cryogenic service in gas carriers and gas-fueled ships entered into force on January 1, 2026.
-This expands material options for LNG containment systems, requiring shipbuilders to integrate new testing and flag-state approval protocols into vessel design and procurement.
+IMO amendments authorizing high-manganese austenitic steel for cryogenic service in gas carriers and gas-fueled ships entered into force on January 1, 2026.
+This expansion of approved materials offers greater flexibility in containment system design but requires immediate alignment of procurement and testing protocols with new flag-state approval requirements.

 IMO Brings IGF Code Safety Amendments Into Force For Ships Using Gas And Other Low-Flashpoint Fuels

-Stricter IMO safety standards for ships using gas or low-flashpoint fuels (IGF Code) enter into force globally on 1 January 2026.
-Operators and shipbuilders must update design specifications and fire-protection equipment to comply with enhanced bunkering, structural, and hazardous area requirements.
+IMO safety amendments for ships using gas or low-flashpoint fuels enter into force globally on 1 January 2026.
+Shipowners and builders must update design specifications, bunkering procedures, and fire-protection equipment to meet stricter structural and hazardous area requirements.

 IMO Implements SOLAS V/19 Electronic Inclinometer Requirement For New Containerships And Bulk Carriers

-New global SOLAS requirements mandate electronic inclinometers for containerships and bulk carriers (3,000 GT+) constructed from January 1, 2026.
-Shipbuilders and owners must integrate these monitoring systems into newbuild designs now to meet mandatory safety conformity and operational certification standards.
+New global SOLAS requirements mandate electronic inclinometers for containerships and bulk carriers of 3,000 gross tonnage and upwards constructed from January 1, 2026.
+Shipbuilders and owners must integrate these motion-monitoring systems into newbuild designs now to ensure mandatory safety conformity and operational certification.

 IMO Extends Polar Code Navigation And Voyage-Planning Requirements To Certain Non-SOLAS Ships

-Effective 1 January 2026, IMO amendments extend mandatory Polar Code safety, navigation, and voyage-planning requirements to previously exempt non-SOLAS vessels, including large fishing boats and yachts.
-Shipowners and equipment manufacturers must ensure hardware resilience and operational protocols meet polar-specific standards, as regulatory oversight tightens for smaller vessels operating in Arctic and Antarctic waters.
+Mandatory Polar Code safety and navigation requirements now apply to previously exempt non-SOLAS vessels, including large fishing boats and yachts, following 2026 IMO amendments.
+Operators and equipment manufacturers must ensure hardware resilience and voyage planning meet polar-specific standards as regulatory oversight tightens for smaller vessels in Arctic and Antarctic waters.

 Not a newsletter.
 Not a feed.